• Skip to primary navigation

 Louisiana Shrimp Etouffee

-Louisiana Shrimp Etouffee is a delicious Southern medley of tender Gulf shrimp nestled in a blonde Creole roux, and accented with onion, celery and bell peppers--all served over a bed of white rice!
+Louisiana Shrimp Etouffee is a delicious Southern medley of tender Gulf shrimp nestled in a blonde Creole roux, and accented with The Holy Trinity – onion, celery and green bell peppers–all served over a bed of white rice!

-If you can't get to Louisiana, this is the next best thing!
-It's quick, easy and ready in minutes!
+If you can’t get to Louisiana, this shrimp etouffee recipe is the next best thing!
+It’s quick, easy and ready in minutes!

 This is one of my favorite "go-to" recipes for shrimp because it's ready in minutes and it's a delicious Creole shrimp recipe!